cpwrs/americano.nvim/README.md

 ## Contributing

-Americano is minimal and unlikely to add many colors, but I wants to support more plugins and groups!
+Americano is minimal and unlikely to add many colors, but I want to support more plugins and groups!
 Open a PR and include a screenshot showing the change for review.